codecentric/helm-charts/charts/keycloak/README.md

 `prometheus.operator.serviceMonitor.selector` | Labels to add to the Prometheus Operator ServiceMonitor depending on your Operator configuration | `release: prometheus`
 `prometheus.operator.serviceMonitor.interval` | How often Prometheus should poll the metrics endpoint | `10s`
 `prometheus.operator.serviceMonitor.scrapeTimeout` | How long the Prometheus metrics endpoint timeout should be | `10s`
-`prometheus.operator.serviceMonitor.path` | The path of the Prometheus metrics endpoint on Keycloak | `/auth/realms/master/metrics`
+`prometheus.operator.serviceMonitor.port` | The portname of the Prometheus metrics endpoint on Keycloak | `http` `prometheus.operator.serviceMonitor.path` | The path of the Prometheus metrics endpoint on Keycloak | `/auth/realms/master/metrics`
 `prometheus.operator.prometheusRules.enabled` | Whether to create Prometheus Operator PrometheusRules object | `false` `prometheus.operator.prometheusRules.selector` | Labels to add to the Prometheus Operator PrometheusRules object depending on your Operator configuration | `{app: prometheus-operator", release: prometheus}`